-US core consumer prices, excluding volatile items such as food and energy, increased 2.1 percent from a year earlier in February 2019, easing from a 2.2 percent gain in the previous month and slightly below market expectations of a 2.2 percent rise.
-It is the smallest annual increase in core consumer prices since October.
+The US core inflation rate, which excludes volatile items such as food and energy, edged up to 2.1 percent in April 2019 from 2 percent in March, matching market consensus.
 Core Inflation Rate in the United States averaged 3.62 percent from 1957 until 2019, reaching an all time high of 13.60 percent in June of 1980 and a record low of 0 percent in May of 1957.

 Core Inflation Rate in the United States is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Core Inflation Rate in the United States to stand at 2.10 in 12 months time.
 In the long-term, the United States Core Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.